-O, never

-Shall sun that morrow see!

-Your face, my thane, is as a book where men

-May read strange matters.
-To beguile the time,

-Look like the time; bear welcome in your eye,

-Your hand, your tongue: look like the innocent flower,

-But be the serpent under't.
-He that's coming

-Must be provided for: and you shall put

-This night's great business into my dispatch;

-Which shall to all our nights and days to come

-Give solely sovereign sway and masterdom.
+Your face, my Thane, is as a book where men May read strange matters.
+To beguile the time, Look like the time; bear welcome in your eye, Your hand, your tongue; look like the innocent flower, But be the serpent under it.
+He that's coming Must be provided for; and you shall put This night's great business into my dispatch, Which shall to all our nights and days to come Give solely sovereign sway and masterdom.
+MACBETH.
 We will speak further.

-Only look up clear; To alter favour ever is to fear: Leave all the rest to me.
-Exeunt
+LADY MACBETH.
+Only look up clear; To alter favor ever is to fear.

-SCENE VI.
+Leave all the rest to me.
+Exeunt &

+Scene VI

 Before Macbeth's castle.
 Hautboys and torches.

-Enter DUNCAN, MALCOLM, DONALBAIN, BANQUO, LENNOX, MACDUFF, ROSS, ANGUS, and Attendants
+Lennox, Macduff, Ross, Angus, and Attendants.

-This castle hath a pleasant seat; the air Nimbly and sweetly recommends itself Unto our gentle senses.
+DUNCAN.
+This castle hath a pleasant seat; the air

-This guest of summer,

-The temple-haunting martlet, does approve,

-By his loved mansionry, that the heaven's breath

-Smells wooingly here: no jutty, frieze,

-Buttress, nor coign of vantage, but this bird

-Hath made his pendent bed and procreant cradle:

-Where they most breed and haunt, I have observed,

-The air is delicate.

-Enter LADY MACBETH
+Nimbly and sweetly recommends itself

+Unto our gentle senses.

+BANQUO.
+This guest of summer, The temple-haunting martlet, does approve By his loved mansionry that the heaven's breath Smells wooingly here.
+No jutty, frieze, Buttress, nor coign of vantage, but this bird Hath made his pendant bed and procreant cradle; Where they most breed and haunt, I have observed The air is delicate.